 Depreciation is provided for on all Property, Plant and Equipment assets by the systematic allocation of their depreciable amounts over their useful lives.
 Depreciation commences in the year following acquisition of the asset.
+Depreciation commences in the year following acquisition of the asset (with the exception of Right of Use assets which are depreciated from the date that they are recognised on the balance sheet).
 An exception is made for assets without a determinable finite useful life (i.e. freehold land) and assets that are not yet available for use (i.e. assets under construction).